 - Spit up cloths

 The hospital will provide you with the more than you realize.
-You also think you need to bring a lot more than you will actually need.
+And I know you also think you need to bring a lot more than you will actually need.

 The only thing that you will care about is your beautiful new bundle of baby.